Mayo Clinic Care Network Content

 How MAOIs work

-MAOIs also affect other neurotransmitters in the brain and digestive system, causing side effects.
-MAOIs are sometimes used to treat conditions other than depression, such as Parkinson's disease.
+MAOIs also affect other neurotransmitters in the brain and digestive system, which can cause side effects.
+MAOIs sometimes are used to treat conditions other than depression, such as Parkinson's disease.